billodiallo/billodiallo/README.md

   You can call me Billo !
 - 🔭 I’m currently a full time student at Microverse Inc.
-- 🌱 I’m currently learning Full Stack Web Development ( HTML &  CSS ,Ruby on Rails, JavaScript and React) and Cloud Computing, AWS.
+- 🌱 I’m currently learning Full Stack Web Development ( HTML &  CSS ,Ruby on Rails, JavaScript and React) and Cloud Computing, looking for job/ new opportunities.
 - 👯 I’m looking to collaborate on JavaScript, React and Ruby on Rails Project.
 - 🤔 I’m passionate about programming and I love travelling, reading and networking ,meet new people every day.-
 - 💬 Ask me about anything productive.